mellor-lab/bristol-neuroscience-data-guide/documentation/Repository Management with GIN Client.md

 ```
 gin version -n <number>
 ```
-Setting number to equal to 0 will list all previous repository versions.
+Setting 'number' to equal to 0 will list all previous repository versions.
 Below is an example output
 ```
 ...
 [ 3]  b05338f * Thu Jul 14 11:26:22 2022 (+0100)